 As excess inventory is determined in part by forecasted demand, the CSCN recommends semi-annual utilization reports be submitted to the CNA which will trigger further clean-up as appropriate.

-In all Exchanges where Thousands-Block pooling is rolled out, an initial internal audit is mandatory for CO Code Holders to complete prior to the donation of a block.
+CSCN recommends that thousands block poling be rolled out in sequential groups of Exchange Areas in accordance with a national rollout plan to be developed.
+For each group of Exchange Areas that are being opening up for thousands-block pooling, CSCN recommends that a defined implementation process be followed which includes an initial internal assessment to determine what can be returned prior to the opening of availability of thousands-blocks.

 CSCN supports the inclusion of unused numbers from previously assigned codes in the pool in the initial implementation of TBP.
 The availability of donated number blocks will reduce the demand for new CO Code assignments.
 As industry forecasts indicate the current Canadian inventory of geographic numbers could exhaust before 2030, every effort should be made to convert to the use of thousand block assignments at the beginning of the TBP implementation.

-The block return process from a previously retained CO Code is a critical process to the implementation of thousands block pooling for the efficient use of numbering resources.
-As such, an initial implementation (in a limited region for a limited number of CO Codes) should include the return of one or more unused blocks prior to the allocation of new thousands blocks.
+The initial donation process from a previously retained CO Code is a critical process to the implementation of thousands block pooling for the efficient use of numbering resources.
+As such, an initial implementation (in a limited region for a limited number of Exchange Areas) should include the initial donation of one or more unused blocks prior to the allocation of new thousands blocks.

-Carriers would have the opportunity to donate excess Thousands-Blocks from existing CO Codes in these Exchanges without the need for an Inventory Management System.
-This plan would give Carriers more time to develop or make changes to their Inventory Management System.
+Carriers should have the opportunity to donate excess Thousands-Blocks from existing CO Codes in these Exchange Areas where thousands-block pooling is to be launched.
 After the initial rollout was complete, a supplementary implementation plan would be developed for rolling out Thousands Block Pooling in other Exchanges.

-It is recommended that the block return process commence prior to the block request process subject to the development of a detailed implementation plan.
+It is recommended that the initial donation process commence prior to the block request process subject to the development of a detailed implementation plan.

 The following outlines the Exchange Area Number Pooling Implementation Procedures: